-Belem is the Brazilian city at the mouth of the Amazon.
-Unlike its slummy counterpart, Kinshasa, at the mouth of the Congo, it's full of resplendent streets with beautiful nineteenth-century houses.
-It has squares and market places full of cafes, fountains, and life.
+LUND, Sweden (IDN) - Belem is the Brazilian city at the mouth of the Amazon.
+Unlike its slummy counterpart, Kinshasa, at the mouth of the Congo, it's full of resplendent streets with stylish nineteenth century houses.
+It has squares and marketplaces replete with variegated cafes, pluming fountains and the bustle of an interesting, cosmopolitan, life.

-The large city grew up shipping rubber from the Amazon forest, which begins on its doorstep.
+This large city grew up shipping rubber from the Amazon Forest, which begins on its doorstep.
 This made it wealthy.
 One can see the beautiful baroque Theatre of Peace, a fluffy pink building where Anna Pavlova danced.
-On the main square, ornate with pavements of black and white quartz, is the Hotel Grao Para where Xavier Cugat and his orchestra would play and Zsa Zsa Gabor would stopover on her way, by propeller plane, on the slow flight to Rio.
+On the main square, ornate with pavements of black and white quartz, is the Hotel Grao Para where Xavier Cugat and his orchestra would play and Zsa Zsa Gabor would stop over on her way, by propeller plane, on the slow flight to Rio.
 Then there is the magnificent opera house which once attracted the best singers from Europe and North America.
-Now beautifully restored it is attempting to do the same again.
+Now beautifully restored, following a period of hands-off neglect and decline, it is attempting to do the same again.

-By now we all know the forest has been milked of much of its wealth and, as wildfires sweep across its mammoth area, cattle farming and illegal logging are having a field day under the very right-wing president, Jair Bolsonaro, who is tearing apart the legacy of the great conservationist, the now-imprisoned, ex-president, Luis Ignacio Lula da Silva.
+By now we all know the forest has been milked of much of its wealth and, as wildfires sweep across its mammoth area, cattle farming and illegal logging are having a field day under the very right-wing president, Jair Bolsonaro, who is tearing apart the legacy of the great conservationist ex-president, Luis Ignacio Lula da Silva, (who is now running again for another term).

-Less well known is that it is now 50 years since Pierre Gourou in his seminal book, 'Le Monde Tropique, warned that the tropical forest is not, as it appears, a farmers' and ranchers' paradise.
-It's a fragile environment and only the Indians, with their shifting cultivation, have fully come to terms with it- farming in a way that protects and preserves the forest.
+Less well known is that it is now 70 years since Pierre Gourou in his seminal book, "Le Monde Tropique", warned that the tropical forest is not, as it appears, a farmers' and ranchers' paradise.
+It's a fragile environment and only the Indians in Brazil, with their shifting cultivation, have fully come to terms with it- farming in a way that protects and preserves the forest.

-Cutting such a forest down- it is the same in the Congo, Indonesia, India, Madagascar and China- and introducing modern methods of intensive agriculture or cattle-rearing leads to its ruin.
+Cutting such a forest down-it is the same in the Congo, Indonesia, India, Madagascar and China-and introducing modern methods of intensive agriculture or cattle rearing leads to its ruin.
 Without the protective cover of the umbrella canopy, the soil will turn soon enough to rock, laterite or sand.
-Yet still, the lesson is unlearned.
-Within a few hours drive from Belem along forest back-roads, but well within reach of the local administration, one can see new attempts at large-scale forest clearing, as settlers from Brazil's central, north-eastern and southern states attempt to develop pasture for cattle.
-Every minute of the day three football pitches of forest are cleared away.